Frequently Asked Questions about funerals

 DO I HAVE TO HAVE TO EMBALM MY LOVED ONE?

 No. In fact, some religions forbid embalming.
 We encourage our families to consider the benefits of embalming, and more information can be found HERE.

 Funeral expenses can vary greatly depending on the services provided.
 The average cost of a burial is between $3,000-$7,000, however, the most basic of services can cost as little as $1295.
 The cost includes all professional services including transportation, preparations, the purchase of a casket and urn, taxes and fees, and the burial or cremation itself.
 A funeral director will give you an exact cost breakdown for the service you would like to have when you call us.

 WHY ARE FUNERALS SO EXPENSIVE?

 Funerals are labor intensive and require time consuming work from many different entities.
 The cost of a funeral goes beyond merchandise such as caskets or urns.
-It includes a funeral director making the necessary arrangements, filling out legal forms, and dealing with all the other professionals involved in the death (doctors, insurance companies, cemetery or crematory staff).
+It includes a funeral director making the necessary arrangements, filling out and filing legal forms, and dealing with all the other professionals involved in the death (doctors, insurance companies, state regulators, cemetery or crematory staff).
 Funeral directors work an average of 40 hours per funeral.
 The cost of operating a funeral home is factored into the cost as well.
 Funeral homes are a 24 hour operation, with extensive facilities that need to be maintained and secured.